Matagorda, Texas: Demographics

+Matagorda first appeared as a census-designated place in the 2010 U.S. census.

 As of the 2020 United States census, there were 313 people, 242 households, and 167 families residing in the CDP.

-Activities
+Characteristics

-Tourist activities in Matagorda include visiting the beach.
-The area is a common fishing spot on the Texas coast.
-It provides access to both East and West Matagorda Bays, Matagorda Beach, and the Gulf of Mexico.
+Matagorda's beach area has access to both East and West Matagorda Bays, Matagorda Beach, and the Gulf of Mexico.

-Other activities include kayaking and kayak fishing, due to miles of shallow marsh area only accessible by kayak.
-Miles of designated paddling trails is in the Matagorda area.

-Matagorda County has been number-one in the nation since 1997 in the North American Audubon Christmas Bird Count with 234 different species spotted.
+Since 1997, 234 different species of birds have been spotted by the North American Audubon Christmas Bird Count.
 Among the species reported are the prairie warbler, common poorwill, broad-winged hawk, MacGillivray's warbler, and Swainson's warbler.

 Education

-Matagorda Independent School District is the local K-8 school district.
+Matagorda Independent School District is the local school district.

 The designated community college for Matagorda Independent School District is Wharton County Junior College.